srijiths/readabilityBUNDLE/README.md

 Usage
 =====
-You need to pass which extraction to use.
+You need to say which extraction algorithm to use.
 The 3 extraction algorithms are ReadabilitySnack,ReadabilityCore and ReadabilityGoose.
 By default its ReadabilitySnack.

 * With out next page finding